dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 }
 {{< /runnable >}}

 By using a `has` filter in the root function instead of `type(Movie)`, you can reduce the root graph from `275,195` nodes down to `7,747` nodes.
-Reducing the root graph before the post-query cascade process will yield a better performant query.
+Reducing the root graph before the post-query cascade process results in a higher-performing query.